 CPU sends the instructions of the graphics card.
 Graphics card, in turn, applies final processing to those graphics, and sends them over to your monitor display.

-Apart from this, graphics cards also come with different settings to customize graphics, such as anti-aliasing.
+Apart from this, graphics cards also come with different settings to customize your computer graphics, such as anti-aliasing and Texturing.

 Also known as RAM, computer's memory is a small-size short-term storage that is used to store the information which is currently being processed by the CPU.